Xavier Herbert: Final years and death

 By 1982, the widowed Herbert was working on a new novel, "Me and My Shadow" and took a two-month tour of his birth state, Western Australia, in 1983 to gather material for the book.
 On 15 January 1984, at age 83, he left his home in Redlynch, Queensland for the last time to drive in his Land Rover into the centre of the country, the Northern Territory.
 He travelled 2,000 km to his destination: Alice Springs.
 In June 1984, Herbert refused to accept an award of the Order of Australia from the Hawke government, on the grounds that it was a British Empire honour rather than a nationalist Australian one.

 In September, Herbert was treated for skin grafts on his leg and carpal tunnel syndrome in Alice Springs, where he was visited by the artist Sidney Nolan and his wife Mary.
 After his treatment, Herbert moved in temporarily with his doctor, Charles Butcher, and Butcher's family, where he would live for the remaining weeks of his life.

 Herbert died on 10 November 1984 from kidney failure.
 He was commemorated by the Prime Minister, Bob Hawke, as "a prodigiously committed Australian".
 He was buried in Alice Springs, together with his wife's ashes, in a ceremony officiated by Aboriginal activist Pat Dodson in recognition of Herbert's long support for the rights of Aboriginal Australians.

+Oral history

+Herbert was interviewed in 1961 and 1975 about his life and career.
+The recordings can be found at the National Library of Australia.